stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 *Owl's Wisdom.* The target gains +1d on Wisdom checks.

-**At Higher Levels.** When you cast this spell using 3 or more mana, you can target one additional creature for each additional mana.
+**At Higher Levels.** When you cast this spell using 3 or more mana, you can target one additional creature for each additional point of mana spent.

 ## Enlarge/Reduce
 *2nd level Transmutation*<br>